Jointly Modeling and Clustering Tensors in High Dimensions: Numerical Experiments

-We set $n=400,800$, $\mu=0.8,0.85$ and $\nu=0.3,0.6$.
-Table~\ref{tab8} reports the evaluation criteria, with the standard errors in the parentheses, based on 50 data replications.
-Since \texttt{Kmeans} and \texttt{DTC} do not give estimates for the covariance matrices or precision matrices, the COVEME, TPR and FPR are not reported for these two methods.
+We fix $n=400$ and set $\mu=0.8,0.85$ and $\nu=0.3,0.6$.
+Table~\ref{tab8} reports the mean evaluation criteria with the standard errors in the parentheses, based on 50 data replications.
+Since \texttt{Kmeans} and \texttt{DTC} do not give estimates for the covariance matrices or precision matrices directly, we first obtain cluster membership from these algorithms and then estimate the covariance within each cluster.
+As \texttt{Kmeans}, \texttt{DTC} and \texttt{DEEM} do not consider the sparsity for the covariance matrices or precision matrices, the TPR and FPR are not reported for these three methods.
 Our proposed \texttt{HECM} method is seen to achieve the best performance among all competing methods, in terms of both estimation accuracy and clustering accuracy.
 We see that clustering errors (CE) from all three methods decrease as $\mu$ increases, as the cluster centers become more separated when $\mu$ is large.
 The clustering performance from \texttt{Kmeans} is very sensitive to correlation strength $\nu$, as the standard K-means algorithm treats the data space as isotropic \citep{Hao2018ECM}.
 When the covariance matrix in the mixture model is non-diagonal, the distribution within each cluster is highly non-spherical.
 In this case, the K-means algorithm is expected to produce an unsatisfactory clustering result.
 It is worth noting that the \texttt{HECM} enjoys a good performance even when its initialization calculated from \texttt{Kmeans} performs poorly.
-For example, when $n=800$, $\mu=0.8$ and $\nu=0.6$, the CE from \texttt{Kmeans} is 0.364 and it is reduced to 0.090 for \texttt{HECM}.
+For example, when $n=400$, $\mu=0.8$ and $\nu=0.6$, the CE from \texttt{Kmeans} is 0.365 and it is reduced to 0.132 for \texttt{HECM}.
 The \texttt{DTC} method does not account for correlations among variables and it assumes a different statistical model than ours (see discussions in Section \ref{sec:intro}).
 Therefore, its performance is not as competitive.
+For \texttt{DEEM} method, although it considers a tensor mean structure, it relies on a critical assumption that the discriminant tensors are sparse.
+We conjecture the unsatisfactory performance of \texttt{DEEM} when $\nu=0.3$ is due to the model misspecification.